Mini-Batch Stochastic Halpern Algorithm for Nonexpansive Fixed Point Problems: Stochastic Nonexpansive Fixed Point Problem

-where $\bm{x}$ is independent of $\bm{\xi}$.
-The following proposition demonstrates that the mini-batch stochastic mapping $T_{\bm{\xi}}$ inherits useful properties of the stochastic mapping $T_\xi$, such as unbiasedness (\eqref{true_t} in Problem \ref{prob:1}) and boundedness of variance (Assumption (A2)).
-The proof of Proposition \ref{prop:1} is given in \cite{minibatchKM}.
+where $\bm{x} \in \mathbb{R}^d$ is independent of $\bm{\xi}$.
+As demonstrated by the following proposition, mini-batch stochastic mapping $T_{\bm{\xi}}$ inherits useful properties of stochastic mapping $T_\xi$, such as being unbiased (\eqref{true_t} in Problem \ref{prob:1}) and having a bounded variance (Assumption (A2)).
+The proof of proposition \ref{prop:1} was given in \cite{minibatchKM}.